Current Suspected Overdose Deaths in Delaware for 2020: Get Help Now!

 Automatic external defibrillators (AEDs) and semi-automatic external defibrillators (SAEDs) first made their debut in Delaware in the 1993-1994 timeframe with the introduction of the First Medic 510 model defibrillator.
 The defibrillator itself looked like a heavy, bulky military ammunition box.
 However at that time, it was state-of-the-art equipment.
 The target user for this model was fire company ambulances and rescue trucks.
 The units were purchased by fire and rescue companies; hence the precursor to what is now known as the Delaware Early Defibrillation Program.
 In 1998-1999, Delaware became a recipient of a portion of tobacco company litigation funding.
 Under the leadership of the State Office of Emergency Medical Services Director, came the birth of what is was known as the Delaware Early Defibrillation Program, also known as The First State, First Shock Program.
 The Director knew the positive impact AEDs had in cases of sudden cardiac arrest and wanted a true Public Access Defibrillation (PAD) program to reduce morbidity and mortality by sudden cardiac arrest in Delaware.
 Through the wise leadership of Delaware Legislators, funding was granted using tobacco monies to purchase and distribute AEDs, at no cost, to agencies/companies both private and public throughout Delaware.

-Under the leadership of State Emergency Medical Services Director, Ms. Diane Hainsworth and through continued funding, the Delaware Early Defibrillation Program continues to combat death and disability by sudden cardiac arrest.
+Under the leadership of the Director of the Office of Emergency Medical Services and through continued funding, the Delaware Early Defibrillation Program continues to combat death and disability by sudden cardiac arrest.
 Funding for the program is used to purchase AEDs and provide initial CPR/AED training to agencies applying for an AED through the program.
-This office’s current purchase contracts and partnerships are with Physio-Control and Southeastern Emergency Equipment.
-Agencies meeting the criteria to receive an AED apply by filling out the proper registration forms and are then placed on a waiting list.
-The current waiting list to receive an AED is approximately six to twelve months.
-Justification and priority on the list is done using the Public Access Defibrillation Study results.
-Currently there are over 2300 defibrillators in our database purchased through tobacco funding that have been distributed throughout Delaware.
+This office's current purchase contracts and partnerships are with Second Change Medical Products, Physio Control, and One Beat CPR Learning Center.
+Agencies meeting the criteria to receive an AED apply by filling out the proper registration forms.
+The current waiting time to receive and AED is approximately one to three months.
+Priority is determined using the Public Access Defibrillation Study results.
+Currently there are over 3300 defibrillators in our database purchased through tobacco funding that have been distributed throughout Delaware.
 This does not take into account the number of units that have been purchased and placed in service through private funds.

-The Office of Emergency Medical Services will continue to seek funding, and through the frugal and wise use of tax payer monies, continue to promote the Delaware Early Defibrillation Program to reduce morbidity and mortality from sudden cardiac arrest.
+The Office of Emergency Medical Services will continue to promote the Delaware Early Defibrillation Program to reduce morbidity and mortality from sudden cardiac arrest.

 For more information, please contact the program office.